krishna-ji/Travelling-Salesman-Problem-GA/Readme.md

 ---

 **Author Information:**
-This research was conducted as part of Laboratory Assignment 10 for the Artificial Intelligence course, demonstrating comprehensive understanding and implementation of genetic algorithms for combinatorial optimization problems.
+This implemented was conducted as part of Laboratory Assignment 10 for the Artificial Intelligence course, demonstrating comprehensive understanding and implementation of genetic algorithms for combinatorial optimization problems.
 -Dinanath Padhya
 -Krishna Acharya